The History of Modern Druidism

 The Eisteddfod movement only experienced a revival and grew to become a major feature of Welsh culture once it had adopted Iolo’s Druidic institution, which he called ‘The Gorsedd’.
 He introduced the idea of the Gorsedd in 1792, when he led an Eisteddfod on London’s Primrose Hill, and it was adopted by the Welsh Eisteddfod in 1819.
 The Eisteddfod, as a cultural phenomenon, has genuine roots in the ancient past of the Celts and Druids, whereas the Gorsedd is Iolo’s invention.
-Its honorary members include the Archbishop of Canterbury and the late Queen Mother.
+Its honorary members include the Queen and the Archbishop of Canterbury.
 Every school in Wales now holds an annual Eisteddfod, and the national event acts as a focus and stimulus to a broad range of cultural and literary initiatives. once the Eisteddfod movement had adopted the ritual and institution of the Gorsedd, its influence extended to Brittany and Cornwall.
 In a time when their languages and culture had become marginalised, Iolo Morganwg's Druidism restored a pride in their heritage to the Bretons, Cornish and Welsh.

 Just over a decade before Iolo’s introduction of the Gorsedd in 1792, a Druid organisation had already been created, but it was a distinctly different phenomenon: its purposes were social and fraternal rather than cultural.
 The Ancient Order of Druids, founded by a man named Hurle in 1781 in a pub in London's Poland Street, was formed to provide mutual support for members - modelling itself along the lines of Freemasonry.
 It offered social gatherings, and a type of ceremonial similar to those of fraternal societies, where a Bible was placed on the lectern at each meeting, and discussion of religion prohibited.
 Most lodges were open only to males, though some ‘Ladies' Lodges’ were opened.